up42/docs/source/up42-blocks/processing/pansharpen.rst

 Block type: ``PROCESSING``

 This block pansharpens images of the Pleiades, SPOT or Sentinel-2 sensors.
 It creates a single high-resolution color image from high-resolution panchromatic and lower resolution multispectral image bands.
+For detailed information on how Sentinel-2 data is pansharpened see the :ref:`Advanced <pansharpen-advanced>` section below.

 Supported parameters
 --------------------